 I access my emails frequently, so really appreciate communication on whether you plan to come after I accept invite and when you think you may arrive.
 Please only come while it is still light out, we are rural and you don't want to be running the roads and trying to park in the dark.
 If your plans change for whatever reason, we understand, just let us know.

 Our location remains beautiful through October but gets colder by mid September at night time.
-We HOPE to go on our big trip from late June until October but please check to see about availability at that time.
+We had planned to travel this summer, but oh ya!
+Covid19 happened!

 Peace and love, Trip n Daisy

 Lots of lakes, 3.5km to Maine border, many attractions within a few hours drive - McAdam Railway Station, Kings Landing, Grand Falls Gorge, Reversing Falls, etc.

 There are also hiking locations with in a half hour of us for those interested